vmware-archive/PivotalCloudCache-Workshop/07_implement_pcc_query.md

 create index --name=CustomerEmailIndex --region="/pizza_orders o" --expression="o.customerInfo.email"
 ```

-#### Step 4: Provide an hint to PCC to use the newly created index by using @Hint annotation in PizzaOrderRepo.java
+#### Step 4: Provide a hint for PCC to use the newly created index by using @Hint annotation in PizzaOrderRepo.java

 ```
 @Limit(10)